Minnesota Residents Call Police On Rowdy Drunk Birds

 Yes, having a boozy lark is nothing abnormal among the feathered set.

-"Cedar waxwings and robins are most likely to gorge on fermented blackberries, pyracantha or juniper berries, crabapples or mountain ash fruits," Audobon reports.
+"Cedar waxwings and robins are most likely to gorge on fermented blackberries, pyracantha or juniper berries, crabapples or mountain ash fruits," Audubon reports.

 Oregon State University's Extension Service notes that by October, the birds that have consumed the fruit "may be tipsy, inadvertent victims of alcohol consumption."

-Note: A previous version of this story misspelled Audubon as Audobon.